aytugonan/aytugonan.github.io/_pages/publications.md

 ## International Journal Papers (Indexed in SCI, SCI-Expanded, or SSCI)

+- Onan, A., Nasution, A.H., & Celikten, T. (2026).
+When does instruction tuning work in biomedical nlp?
+A structural, task-aware, and safety-critical evaluation of large language models.
+IEEE Access.
 - Onan, A. (2026).
 GraphCycle-CLTM: A Cycle-Consistent Graph Contrastive Framework for Neural Topic Modeling, Knowledge-Based Systems.
 - Durak, H.Y., & Onan, A. (2026).
 A Multidimensional Comparative Analysis of Human Expert vs. AI-Driven Feedback Approaches on Learner-Centered Collaborative Groups, Interactive Learning Environments.
 - Durak, H. Y., Egin, F., & Onan, A. (2026).
 Enhancing Text Summarization with AI: A Multi-Agent System and Human Comparison in Educational Contexts.
 Thinking Skills and Creativity, 101944.